sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 Replace Gender and Family with 0/1
 ------------

-``  FindAndReplaceUsingRegexMultiple  `` sets values based on conditions as shown below
+``FindAndReplaceUsingRegexMultiple`` sets values for the variables based on conditions, as shown below:

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^